 In response to this growing problem, Defense.com™ will be providing access to its Essentials package for the first 100 small businesses for six months for free.
 SMBs will be able to benefit from a range of powerful cybersecurity tools, including a unique Threat Recon scan that shows SMBs what their business looks like to a hacker.
 SMBs that want to take advantage of this offer during Cybersecurity Awareness Month should visit the Defense.com™ website here.

-Oliver Pinson-Roxburgh, CEO at Defense.com™ said: “These findings clearly show that British SMBs are not taking cybersecurity seriously, often through no fault of their own.
+Oliver Pinson-Roxburgh, CEO and Co-Founder at Defense.com™ said: “These findings clearly show that British SMBs are not taking cybersecurity seriously, often through no fault of their own.
 The pandemic has led to a massive increase in remote working, with many small businesses operating a distributed workforce for the first time.
 In this time of heightened threats and remote work, a low-security budget and lack of cyber skills can seriously impact the competitiveness of SMBs.
 A successful cyberattack has the potential to put an SME out of business, resulting in lost jobs and livelihoods.

 Pinson-Roxburgh continued: “For too long, cybersecurity has been inaccessible to small companies who often see it as too complicated and too expensive.
 At Defense.com™, it is our mission to bring enterprise-grade cybersecurity to the SME in a way that is easy to understand and affordable.
 This is why we are offering 100 small businesses the opportunity to trial our essentials package for free for six months this Cybersecurity Awareness Month.